xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 ## Homework

+ * Mar.
+4
+   * Start working on Section 5.1 homework in WebAssign.
+   * Quiz 7 will cover Goal 6, 7, 8, 12, 15.

  * Feb.
 27
    * Complete the rest of the problems in Section 4.2 problem set.
    * Complete Section 4.2 homework in WebAssign.